-We conclude below with brief mention of additional directions and interpretations of the model.
-First, we have focused on a sequence of decision-makers with a common prior.
-We might alternatively consider parallel sequences of decision-makers, each seeded with a different prior belief.
-For example, in the absence of a global research community, researchers in different countries may share different prior beliefs (and pass down their information within their country only).
-Using this setup, our results can be interpreted as answering the question: Will individuals from different communities end up observing the same (best) set of sources, or will they persistently acquire information from different sources?
-Our main results show that when there is a unique strongly complementary set of sources, then different priors wash out; otherwise, different priors can result in persistent differences across communities in what sources are listened to and consequently differences in beliefs.36 model is relevant to other settings of knowledge acquisition where: (1) information is passed down across time/generations, and (2) information acquisition is myopic at each period.
-These settings include various social settings of information acquisition-for example, we may consider a sequence of managers within a company (or politicians within a state) who seek only to maximize profits during their tenure, but acquire information that has externalities for future managers.
+We conclude with brief mention of additional directions and interpretations of the model.
+First, although we have focused on a sequence of decision-makers with a common prior, we might alternatively consider multiple communities of decision-makers, each seeded with a different prior belief.
+For example, in the absence of a global research community, researchers in different countries may share different prior beliefs and pass down their information within their country.
+Under this setup, our results can be interpreted as answering the question: Will individuals from different communities end up observing the same (best) set of sources, or will they persistently acquire information from different sources?
+Our main results show that when there is a unique strongly complementary set of sources, then different priors wash out.
+Otherwise, different priors can result in persistent differences across communities in what sources are listened to and consequently differences in beliefs.38